-Your Registration in The Memoir Writing Project Includes:
+Your Registration in The Creative Nonfiction/Memoir Writing Project Includes:

-- 4 one-on-one meetings/manuscript consultations with Nicole Helget focused on your individual memoir/CNF project - first (Winter 2020) meeting is to glean the overall idea and goal of your manuscript and to discuss the Project's design and how Nicole Helget facilitates the Project and individual manuscript attention. - o second (late Spring/early Summer 2020) meeting occurs after Nicole Helget has read all of your manuscript-in-progress (up to 180 pgs) and is focused on your structure/plot/arc and strategies for how to proceed for the publishing goal and audience the author has in mind. - o third meeting occurs sometime in the fall, to ensure you're on the right track to finishing - o fourth meeting occurs after the Project ends (Winter 2020/01, but no later than February 28, 2021) and you've turned in your completed manuscript (up to 350 pgs).
-After reading and editing your completed manuscript, Nicole will discuss with you the next steps toward your publishing desire. - Weekly office hours for drop-in meetings, questions, edits, or conversations - A communal writing and discussion space at Open Book, for the duration of the Memoir/CNF Writing Project. - o The Loft cohort meets for class and workshopping at 6-9pm every Tuesday at Open Book for the Spring and Fall sessions. - o The room is available to the cohorts throughout the summer, even while class is not in session, for editing and writing space. - o Nicole Helget holds office hours from 2-5 through the Spring and Fall sessions. - 27 cohort meetings throughout the year.
-These meetings will include: - o Beginning level into advanced craft lessons - o Focused prompts designed for Memoir/Creative Nonfiction - o Workshopping with oral and written feedback - o Visiting authors including Kent Nerburn, Kaethe Schwehn, Sean Sherman, and Mai Neng Moua and publishing professionals including agents and editors. - o Instructor consultations - o Final manuscript consultation - o Optional additional Saturday meetings include a Grant Writing tutorial, an organization/structure tutorial, and a line editing tutorial
+4 one-on-one meetings/manuscript consultations with Nicole Helget focused on your individual memoir/CNF project o second (late Spring/early Summer 2021) meeting occurs after Nicole Helget has read all of your manuscript-in-progress (up to 180 pgs) and is focused on your structure/plot/arc and strategies for how to proceed for the publishing goal and audience the author has in mind.

+o third meeting occurs sometime in the fall, to ensure you're on the right track to finishing o fourth meeting occurs after the Project ends, but no later than February 28, 2022) and you've turned in your completed manuscript (up to 350 pgs).
+After reading and editing your completed manuscript, Nicole will discuss with you the next steps toward your publishing desire.

+- A communal writing and discussion space at Open Book, for the duration of the Memoir/CNF Writing Project. - o The in-person cohort meets for class and workshopping at 6-9pm every Tuesday at Open Book for the Winter/Spring and Fall sessions. - o The room is available to the cohorts throughout the summer, even while class is not in session, for editing and writing space. - 32 cohort meetings throughout the year.
+These meetings will include beginning to advanced level lessons on craft - o Focused prompts designed for Memoir/Creative Nonfiction - o Workshopping with oral and written feedback o Visiting authors and publishing professionals, including agents and editors.

+o One to one consultations with your teaching mentor

+o Final manuscript consultation

+o Optional additional Saturday meetings include a Grant Writing tutorial, an organization/structure tutorial, and a line editing tutorial